 Fedwire Securities Service ("Fedwire Securities") is a national securities book entry system that is owned and operated by the Federal Reserve.
-Fedwire Securities conducts real-time transfers of securities and related funds, on a gross basis.

-Fedwire Securities provides for the issuance, maintenance, safekeeping, transfer and settlement for Treasury securities, for many federal government agency and government-sponsored enterprise securities and for certain international organizations' securities.
-Fedwire Securities serves depository institutions, the Treasury Department and federal government agencies.
-Fedwire Securities is primarily governed by the Board of Governors of the Federal Reserve System and the Reserve Banks.
-The Treasury Department also oversees specified fiscal agency activities of Fedwire Securities.
+Fedwire Securities conducts real-time transfers of securities and related funds, on an individual and gross basis.
+Fedwire Securities conducts issuance, transfer and settlement for all marketable Treasury securities, for many federal government agency and government-sponsored enterprise securities and for certain international organizations' securities.
+It also offers a safekeeping function (electronic storage of securities holding records in custody accounts) and a transfer and settlement function (electronic transfer of securities between parties with or without a settlement payment).

 The Depository Trust Company ("DTC") is a central securities depository providing depository and book-entry services for eligible securities and other financial assets to its participants, which are principally banks and broker-dealers.
-DTC is a subsidiary of The Depository Trust & Clearing Corporation ("DTCC") which is owned by the participants/members of its clearing agency subsidiaries, including international broker-dealers, correspondent and clearing banks, mutual fund companies and investment banks.
-DTC processes the movement of securities for trades that are cleared and settled in the Continuous Net Settlement system operated by its affiliate National Securities Clearing Corporation, a central counterparty for the clearance of trades in U.S. cash markets; processes transactions settled in Canadian dollars through its interface with CDS Clearing and Depository Services, Inc.; provides settlement services for institutional trades (which typically involve money and securities transfers between custodian banks and broker-dealers); and provides for the settlement of issuances and maturities of money market instruments.
+DTC processes the movement of securities for trades that are cleared and settled in the Continuous Net Settlement system operated by its affiliate National Securities Clearing Corporation, ("NSCC") a central counterparty ("CCP") for the clearance of trades in US cash markets, processes transactions settled in Canadian dollars through its interface with CDS Clearing and Depository Services, Inc.; provides settlement services for institutional trades (which typically involve money and securities transfers between custodian banks and broker-dealers); and provides for the settlement of issuances and maturities of money market instruments.

-National Securities Clearing Corporation ("NSCC"), a U.S. securities clearing agency, is a subsidiary of the Depository Trust & Clearing Corporation which, in turn, is owned by its users, including major banks, broker-dealers, and other financial institutions.
-NSCC provides clearing, settlement, risk management, central counterparty services and a guarantee of completion for certain transactions for virtually all U.S. broker-to-broker trades involving equities, corporate and municipal debt, American depositary receipts, exchange-traded funds, and unit investment trusts.
+National Securities Clearing Corporation ("NSCC"), a US securities clearing agency, is a subsidiary of the Depository Trust & Clearing Corporation which, in turn, is owned by its users, including major banks, broker-dealers, and other financial institutions.
+NSCC provides clearing, settlement, risk management, central counterparty services and a guarantee of completion for certain transactions for virtually all US broker-to-broker trades involving equities, corporate and municipal debt, American depositary receipts, exchange-traded funds, and unit investment trusts.
 NSCC supports more than 50 exchanges, alternative trading systems and other trading centers, as well as banks, broker-dealers and other clearing members.
 NSCC generally clears and settles trades on a T+3 basis.
-It is regulated by the Securities and Exchange Commission ("SEC") and supervised by the Federal Reserve Board.

-Fixed Income Clearing Corporation ("FICC"), a US securities clearing agency, is also a subsidiary of the Depository Trust & Clearing Corporation which, in turn, is owned by its users, including major banks, broker-dealers and other financial institutions.
-FICC operates two divisions, the Government Securities Division ("GSD") and the Mortgage Backed Securities Division ("MBSD").
+Fixed Income Clearing Corporation ("FICC"), a US securities clearing agency, is also a subsidiary of the Depository Trust & Clearing Corporation.
+FICC operates two divisions, the Government Securities Division ("GSD") and the Mortgage Backed Securities Division.
 Each division offers services to its own members pursuant to separate rules and procedures.
-FICC is registered as a clearing agency with the Securities and Exchange Commission ("SEC") and supervised by the Federal Reserve Board.

 - GSD is a central counterparty and provides real-time trade matching, netting and clearing services for trades in U.S. government debt issues, including repurchase agreements.
 Securities transactions processed by GSD include Treasury bills, bonds, notes and government agency securities. - MBSD is a central counterparty and provides real-time trade matching, netting, and clearing services for the mortgagebacked securities market.
-FICC is registered as a clearing agency with the SEC and supervised by the Federal Reserve Board.